semanticClimate/p/en/events/formats-for-future-oa-week-2022.md

 ## How the hackathon works

-### The tools for semantify the IPCC reports
+### The tools that semantify the IPCC reports

-#semanticClimate is hands-on, practical demonstration where you'll learn how to turn  (horrably hobbled) PDF files into clean, fre-flowing HTML -- *enriched* with annotated links to wikidata entries (and more!).
+#semanticClimate is hands-on, practical demonstration where you'll learn how to turn  (horribly hobbled) PDF files into clean, free-flowing HTML -- *enriched* with annotated links to wikidata entries (and more!).
 The result can be used to build a semantic index and annotation of the report – effectively bring the dead PDF to interactive life.

 We'll be using Google Colab and Jupyter Notebooks, so no software needs to be installed on your local machine!